-Entering Research is a two-semester seminar-style course designed by Janet L. Branchaw, Christine Pfund and Raelyn Rediske at the University of Wisconsin-Madison (http://www.ncbi.nlm.nih.gov/pubmed/20516356) to complement and support undergraduate students in independent research experiences.
-As a part of my broader impact goals with an NSF Graduate Research Fellowship, I have been implementing a version of this course for STEM undergraduates at the University of Arizona, offered through the Teaching Teams program and UA's College of Science.
+Entering Research is a set of theoretically-grounded, evidence-based, and culturally-responsive research mentee curricula that is designed to complement and support students participating in independent research experiences.
+As a part of my broader impact goals with an NSF Graduate Research Fellowship, I implemented a two-semester seminar-style course using this curriculum for STEM undergraduates at the University of Arizona, which is offered through the Teaching Teams program and UA's College of Science.

-I encourage graduate students with a strong interest in learner-centered and experiential-based teaching strategies to contact me.
+I encourage people with a strong interest in learner-centered and experiential-based teaching strategies to contact me.
 Entering Research is a great way for graduate students to get additional teaching experience beyond what a TA position often offers: think less grading and lecturing and more discussion-leading and mentoring.
-In the last year, three additional graduate students have joined our team to lead sections of their own.
-I am working towards building up a cohort of graduate students within the UA that can serve as instructors and help with recruiting and growing the course.
-While we currently don't have money to offer like a TA for leading a section, we can provide instructor of record status to students who facilitate sections, participate in a seminar we offer on learning styles and learner-centered teaching and help us grow the program.
 Let me know if you would like to join our team!

 I was a content advisor for Bringing the Universe to America’s Classrooms, K-12 STEM instructional resources by PBS/NASA.
 These educational resources are distributed free via PBS LearningMedia, public media's platform for instructional content, which reaches 1.9 million educators and over 65% of the public schools in the United States.